Grizzly-dart/libtensor/tensorcpu/docs/tasks.md

 + Use std::common_type
-+ Fast Binary arithmetic
-+ Slow binary arithmetic
 + Variance

++ Performance comparison against pytorch
++ For smaller input sizes, do not hand vectorize